Dolcezza Is Opening an H Street Gelateria—With Soft-Serve

 Duncan says that guests can expect many of the familiar flavors and brews from the other five locations.
 But Dolcezza on H Street will also bring a new twist to the creamery: a small selection of soft-serve gelato.

 While the Duncan and Edelman have previously tested out soft serve preparations, H Street will go full-throttle.
-Highlights include house-ground pistachio butter gelato—featuring pistachios from Sicily, Syria, Greece, Iran, and Turkey—with a salty, caramelized pistachio-crumble topping, as well as a mild and sweet passionfruit mousse gelato with pops of tang from fresh seeds.
+Highlights include house-ground pistachio butter gelato—featuring pistachios from Italy, Syria, Greece, Iran, and Turkey—with a salty, caramelized pistachio-crumble topping, as well as a mild and sweet passionfruit mousse gelato with pops of tang from fresh seeds.
 They’ve also test-run flavors like matcha and doughnut.

 These flavors and format remind the couple of taking clandestine gelato samples, straight from the machine, in their first Georgetown outpost.
 When it comes to flavors and toppings, Duncan says the soft-serve will be a place for him and Edelman to “freak out” with creativity.